SKKU-SecLab/AdFlush/README.md

                         Specify model during 'train-gan'
 ```

-## 1. Feature Enginnering Framework of AdFlush
+## 1. Feature Engineering Framework of AdFlush

 Run `python main.py -p feature-eng` to follow the steps and reproduce the results of *AdFlush*'s feature engineering framework.
 The contents are:
 1. Point-Biserial Correlation